SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 This will be left as an exercise to the reader.
 Once you turn it on, navigate back to the "Queues" tab, select your queue, and see what "Actions" you can find to perform.

-Negative
+> aside negative
-: **NOTE:** if using **Solace Cloud**, you will have to send a service request to the Solace Cloud Support team to enable Replay on your broker.
+> **NOTE:** if using **Solace Cloud**, you will have to send a service request to the Solace Cloud Support team to enable Replay on your broker.
 Click on the "?" icon in Solace Cloud Mission Control, and say that you would like to test out Replay.
 ![picture](img/cloud-support.png)